 Metropolitan Water District’s Turf Replacement program is being offered as a new program designed to promote water use reduction and sustainability.
-Following the success of other incentive programs focusing on landscaping and turf grass removal, the Turf Replacement Program aims to combine turf removal, irrigation modification and rainwater retention and filtration to support the capture and use of rainwater.
-Every Turf Replacement project will include:
+Following the success of other incentive programs focusing on landscaping and turf grass removal, the Turf Replacement program aims to combine turf removal, irrigation modification and rainwater retention or filtration to support reuse or soil absorption of rainwater.
+Every turf replacement project will include:

 - 3 plants per 100 square feet of area transformed

 - No hardscape within the transformed area, except permeable hardscape

 - Replacement or modification of overhead spray sprinklers

 The Turf Replacement Program takes a multi-pronged approach to maximize water utilization and conservation.
 Removing turf grass is one of the most water conscious adjustments a homeowner can make to reduce their water usage and associated costs.
 Converting irrigation systems to drip, hand-watering or installing water efficient micro-spray systems or rotating nozzles ensures that landscape watering is as efficient as possible.
 Finally, the addition of a sustainable approach in the new landscape works to reduce or prevent wasteful runoff through the use of a rainwater capture or filtration system.